-The City of Guelph and the Ontario Ministry of Environment and Climate Change (MOECC) are aware of the history of industrial activity at 200 Beverley Street—the former International Malleable Iron Company (IMICo) site.
-The City has already performed several studies and cleanup activities as required by the MOECC since we became the property owner in 1997.
+The City of Guelph and the Ministry of Environment and Climate Change (MOECC) are aware of the history of industrial activity at 200 Beverley Street—the former International Malleable Iron Company (IMICo) site.
+We’ve already performed several studies and cleanup activities as required by the MOECC since we became the property owner in 1997.

 Environmental monitoring and management

-The City is monitoring and managing the property according to the MOECC Director’s Order at an annual cost of $40,000 to $50,000 a year.
+We’ve been monitoring and managing the property according to the MOECC Director’s Order at an annual cost of about $40,000 to $50,000 a year.

 We regularly conduct groundwater monitoring.
 All City drinking water wells are at least two kilometres away from this site, and monitoring and tests confirm that no contamination has reached any of our source water supplies.
-Guelph’s drinking water is safe, and regular testing shows it meets or does better than Ontario drinking water standards.
+Guelph’s drinking water is safe, and regular testing shows our tap water meets or does better than the Ontario drinking water standards.

 The MOECC must be satisfied with the condition of the site before any construction can occur.
 Visit the Ministry’s website to learn more about MOECC rules for cleaning up and redeveloping brownfield properties.